Central Islip station

 Central Islip is a station on the Main Line (Ronkonkoma Branch) of the Long Island Rail Road.
-It is at the southwest corner of Suffolk County Road 100 (Suffolk Avenue) and Lowell Avenue in Central Islip, New York.
+It is at the southwest corner of Suffolk Avenue (CR 100) and Lowell Avenue in Central Islip, New York.
 Short-term parking is also available on Suffolk CR 100 across from the intersections between Pineville and Hawthorne Avenues.

 History

 Suffolk station

 Prior to the opening of the Central Islip station, the LIRR opened Suffolk in the present border between Brentwood and Central Islip on July 14, 1842 on the south side of the track and on the west side of Islip Avenue (also NY 111 and Fifth Avenue).
 A post office was opened on June 15, 1857, and continued to operate there until January 7, 1874 when it was transferred to Central Islip.
 This site was selected by President Fisk of the Long Island Rail Road as the most eligible site for a depot, car house, engine house and well, as long as the land on the north and south sides of the track were handed over.
 The owner on the north side complied, but the owner on the south side refused, so the idea fell flat.
 This site was on the main and most travelled route between the Town of Smithtown and Islip.
 This station was closed as it was replaced by the Central Islip depot that was built further east and opened on November 4, 1873 as a flag stop.
-Rail service in the vicinity didn't die out completely in that area however.
-A team track and a freight spur were located on the northeast and southwest corners of the railroad crossing until 1959, the southwest spur having been used by the Long Island Lighting Company.
+A team track and a freight spur were located on the northeast and southwest corners of the railroad crossing near the original station site until 1959, the southwest spur having been used by the Long Island Lighting Company.